rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 ### Node Operator Perspective
 Let’s examine things from a Node Operator perspective, starting with existing tokenomics.
 In the diagrams below, blue will represent ETH and orange will represent RPL (with the value still shown in ETH).
 As a reminder, we are using 8-ETH bonds to compare apples-to-apples against the existing tokenomics.
 The tokenomics rework will include 4-ETH bonds (and later a mix of 4-ETH and 1.5-ETH bonds.)

-For this sub-section we make three simplifying assumptions.
+For this sub-section, we make three simplifying assumptions.
 First, a solo staking APY of 4.17% was chosen to help get round numbers – this means each validator generates 1 ETH per year on the 24 borrowed ETH (for context, currently observed solo APY is ~3.8%).
 Second, where RPL exists, the RPL/ETH market cap is assumed to stay flat.
 Finally, we assume all users are using the same type of pool.

 **Current minimum LEB8 allocation**
 <img src="../assets/tokenomics-explainers/003-figure-2.png" alt="Figure 2" width="1000px"></br>